Kylejeong2/personal-website/src/app/blog/posts/cease-desist.md

 <br />

-I was using UCLA but not the exact logo so wasn't sure if that was okay.
+I was using technically using UCLA but not the exact logo so wasn't sure if that was okay.
 I responded asking if I could keep it up using a different name and they agreed.
-So I moved UCLA to Westwood and continued to grow the site.
+So I moved UCLA to Westwood (the area around the school) and continued to grow the site, pushing it on twitter, reddit, wherever I could think.

+The site actually went down halfway through the day from load and I remember pushing a fix while sitting in south park with some friends.

+One of the coolest moments that day was when a friend reached out and asked if I was the one behind the site.
+Her friend sent it to their groupchat to help them track what was going on and it's super cool that it spread full circle.

 By the end of the day I scaled to 1.3M requests and 40k users.
 That was insane.
 Real people were using my product and liking it.
 If I was able to help even one person, I was happy.

 <br/>

-### The Side Effects
+#### Side Effects

-In the 24hrs of this project I received:

-- **4 random six-figure job offers** - from companies impressed by what i built
-- **5 VC meetings** - interested in what I might build next (can't say no to free dinner)
-- **Daily Bruin interview request** - wanting to feature the whole story
-- **Tons of Alumni network connections** - many reaching out to help
+Alongside the very "nice" letter from UCLA, many people reached out and wanted to help in any way they could: promoting the app, sending money to pay for hosting costs, etc.
+For something I built with so little effort you'd be surprised at how many people wanted to hire me from this.

 <br/>

 ### The Moral

-The moral of the story is: just build things.
+The moral of the story is: you can just do things.
 Who cares what people say or think?
 It won't matter if no one sees your project.
-Build a small version and just ship it.
+Build a working version and just ship it.

 If I didn't push out the first version so fast, someone else would have beat me to it.
 I didn't care about the details (and using UCLA's name lol) and just put it in front of people's eyeballs.
 I received a lot of feedback and made changes accordingly as well as optimizations to save money.

-*(shoutout upstash for giving me free credits for the cache!)*
+*(shoutout upstash for giving me free credits)*

 <br/>

 ### The End

-You can just do things.
-If you're a student at UCLA, apply to VEST.
+If you're currently a student at UCLA, apply to VEST.